 Clearing of vegetation in wetlands will be limited to trees and shrubs, which will be cut flush with the surface of the ground and removed from the wetland.
-Stump removal, topsoil segregation, and excavation will be limited to the area immediately over the trench line within the permanent easement per, as applicable, NWP12 Regional Condition 3.b.iii (and/or other permit requirements from the U.S. Army Corps of Engineers), FERC PROCEDURES, and/or a project's FERC Certificate conditions.
+Stump removal, topsoil segregation, and excavation will be limited to the area immediately over the trench line within the permanent easement per, as applicable, permit requirements from the U.S. Army Corps of Engineers, FERC PROCEDURES, and/or a project's FERC Certificate conditions.
 Trees located within 15 feet of the pipeline with roots that could compromise the integrity of the pipeline coating may be selectively cut and removed from the permanent ROW.
 Limited stump removal and grading may be conducted within the permanent easement in wetlands to ensure a safe working environment.